 To file a complaint with the Assessment Review Board, the following must be done as Provincial Legislation outlines the process:

-You must complete and submit Assessment Review Board Complaint Form (PDF) to the Clerk of the Assessment Review Board on or before the date noted on the front of your Assessment Notice.
+You must complete and submit Assessment Review Board Complaint Form (PDF) (note* this pdf file must be downloaded to your computer) to the Clerk of the Assessment Review Board on or before the date noted on the front of your Assessment Notice.